ExtremeAddons/hdri_maker_docs/docs/save_panel.rst

 ====

+.. warning:: The backgrounds saved with this tool, will be saved in the USER LIBRARY folder, this folder is managed
+                directly by the addon, do not modify the content of this folder manually, the addon may not work correctly.

 This section of the addon is dedicated to the background saves, the export, and the creation of 360° backgrounds from a scene.

 There is also a section to manipulate the user library.